JayBeavers/Reflecta/NodeClient/README.md

 ## Release History

-- 0.3.x: Still in early alpha state.
+- 0.3.x: Still in early state.
 Subject to frequent breaking API changes at this time.
+- 0.3.3: Added reflecta.detect(...), renamed ctor from Reflecta to Board to match firmata/johnny-five

 ## Futures